-Nevada law considers use of a false permit, license, or writing to be a crime against property.
+Nevada law considers the use of a false permit, license, or writing to be a crime against property.
 The offense is criminalized in Chapter 205, which is the part of Nevada’s penal code that defines and punishes crimes against property.
-Each of the crimes against property are categorized into different subsections, including a subsection for fraud offenses.
+Each of the crimes against property is categorized into different subsections, including a subsection for fraud offenses.
 Using a false permit, license, or writing is a fraud offense, so it is within this subsection.

 Nevada Revised statute Section 205.420 is the statute within Chapter 205 that provides a detailed definition of the offense of using a false permit, license or writing.
 The statute also specifies how the crime is classified, which is the determining factor regarding the types of penalties that could be imposed when a defendant has been convicted.

 According to N.R.S.
 205.420, a defendant can be charged with the offense of using a false permit, license, or writing if the defendant conducts any business under a false or fraudulent permit, license, or writing or under a permit, license, or writing that does not lawfully belong to the person.

 A defendant can also be charged for performing any act under the color of a false permit, license, or writing or a permit, license, or writing that does not belong to him.
 And, a defendant can be charged for filing or recording a false permit, license or writing.

 Finally, a defendant could be convicted under N.R.S.
 205.420 for obtaining a permit, license, or writing under false pretenses, while impersonating another, or while making false representations or writings.

 If a defendant is charged under N.R.S.
 205.420, the defendant could be convicted of a gross misdemeanor offense.
 Gross misdemeanors can result in fines and jail time, along with a criminal record.